 Submissions for the Reflections Program were due on Monday, November 5, 2018 by 3 PM in the Attendance Office.
 Please see the SHS submission guidelines and the details about submitting entries are listed below.
-Contact email@example.com with any questions, and feel free to view past CA state winning entries here.
+Contact firstname.lastname@example.org with any questions, and feel free to view past CA state winning entries here.

 - You do not need to fill out anything in the entry form box labeled “This box is to be completed by PTA prior to distribution.”

 - The artist’s statement is very important; make it meaningful!
 We have provided this information on the artist’s statement.

 To be eligible to participate, students must follow both the general rules and the category rules.
 Read the Sequoia PTSA guidelines for turning in submissions (click here for guidelines).
 All entries must follow the general rules listed in the Sequoia PTSA guidelines.
 Category rules specific to each category are listed below.
 (Opriman aqui para las reglas oficiales.)

 Dance Choreography – Solo and ensemble works of all dance styles are accepted.
 Entrant must be the choreographer and may also be the performer, or one of the performers.
 If background music is used, cite it on the entry form.
 Video file must not exceed 5 min. and 1 GB in size.
 Accepted formats: AVI, FLV, WMV, MOV, MP4.